unofficial-openmath/openmath-for-python/README.md

 ## Features

-- Implementation of all OpenMath objects and Content Dictionariess.
+- Implementation of all OpenMath objects and Content Dictionaries.
 - An idiomatic interface for common operations.
 - Support for XML and JSON encodings.
 - Written in pure python.